jhershberg/fake-kubelet/README.md

 [![Docker Automated build](https://img.shields.io/docker/cloud/automated/wzshiming/fake-kubelet.svg)](https://hub.docker.com/r/wzshiming/fake-kubelet)
 [![GitHub license](https://img.shields.io/github/license/wzshiming/fake-kubelet.svg)](https://github.com/wzshiming/fake-kubelet/blob/master/LICENSE)

 This is a fake kubelet.
 The pod on this node will always be in the ready state, but no process will be started.
+This fake-kubelet exposes a gRPC interface that allows for patching the pod status dynamically.

 ## Usage